 In a trial of persons with chronic hepatitis C infection, Spirulina was compared against Silymarin (isolated from Milk Thistle) and both treatments had a degree of efficacy at inducing a sustained virological response (suppression of the virus to undetectable levels); Spirulina trended to be better than Silymarin but was not statistically significant.
 In this 6 month trial, 4 persons (13.3%) achieved a sustained virological response while 2 others (6.7%) had partial benefits and the other 80% not responding; Silymarin only had one sustained virological response (3.4%) and the rest did not response.
 Responders had low baseline viremia.
 Another study on HIV failed to notice any benefit to abnormal liver enzymes associated with Spirulina and a third pilot study combining Spirulina with Undaria Pinnatifida (common source of Fucoxanthin) noted that with the HIV/AIDS virus that quality of life improved after 3 weeks of either supplement of combination therapy (of 2.5g Undaria and 3g Spirulina), and a sole subject (case study) used treatment for a year and reduced his virologic load while increasing CD4+ immune cell count from 474 to 714 CD4/uL (+50%).

-The anti-viral effects of Spirulina appear to be active after human consumption despite Spirulina's non-toxicity at tested doses of up to 5g, and may confer some symptom relief associated with viral disorders over the short term or act in opposition of the virus over the longer period.
-Not enough evidence to suggest reliability of treatment
+The anti-viral effects of spirulina appear to be active after human consumption despite spirulina's non-toxicity at tested doses of up to 5g, and may confer some symptom relief associated with viral disorders over the short term or act in opposition of the virus over the longer period.
+There is not enough evidence to suggest reliability of treatment

 One study has been conducted in older persons with a history of anemia taking 3g of Spirulina daily for 12 weeks failed to note an increase in red blood cell count yet increaesd mean corpuscular hemoglobin (MCH), MCV, and MCHC in men and increased in MCH in women.
 Platelets were unchanged over 12 weeks, and white blood cells increased significantly at 6 weeks in time; high variability noted in this study.

-May aid in anemic symptoms, but evidence is preliminary
+Spirulina may aid anemic symptoms, but evidence is preliminary

 Thymus atrophy can be induced by Tributyltin via pro-oxidative means, which can be almost abolished when the C-phycocyanin fragment from Spirulina is pre-loaded (this study, however, used injections) of 70mg/kg bodyweight.
 Although control had reduced size to 30% of untreated control, coingestion of the toxin and C-phycocyanin had 90% control size, and the protection was hypothesized to be secondary to the antioxidative abilities of C-phycocyanin.